GodzikLab/Embedding-Sequencer/README.md

 * sequencer.py script

-* run_sequencer.sh bash script - Used to run the Python script on every file in the fasta_input folder
+* run_sequencer.sh / run_finder.sh bash script - Used to run the Python script on every file in the fasta_input folder

 ## Key Components / Explanation